emmAnalyticsCoach/Twitter-sentiment-analysis-for-tweets-regarding-Spanish-airlines/README.md

 ### Twitter sentiment analysis for tweets regarding Spanish airlines

-The main goal of this project was to train a classification model able to classify each twit in three distinct groups:  ‘positive’, ’negative’ or ‘neutral’.
+The main goal of this project was to train a classification model to be able to classify each twit in three distinct groups:  ‘positive’, ’negative’ or ‘neutral’.

 To do so, we started making a description of how happy or unhappy the clients were depending on which airline they used.